Qt, portable framework for desktop and mobiles

 The version 5 integrates the V8 compiler.
 The trend is to use C++ for creating module while JavaScript is the language of the interface.

-It is possible to superimpose a Qt widget in a 3D scene, as seen in the WolfenQt demonstration.
+A Qt widget may be superimposed in a 3D scene, as seen in the WolfenQt demonstration video.

 By reusing the classical algorithm of the Wolfenstein 3D game, embedded in the scene is a widget to display any application on the walls of the maze.